The programme aims to:

 The programme is delivered twice a year with intakes in September and January.

 In addition, students attend 8 face-to-face taught days on campus.
-The programme commences with 4 days of taught material on campus, this includes orientation to Succeed.
+The programme commences with 4 days of taught material on campus, this includes orientation to Canvas.

 Much of the taught component is spent with clinical pharmacists.
 Further topics for study during the taught component are patient assessment, consultation styles, decision-making and concordant approaches to diagnosis and planning of care, external influences on prescribing and medicines management.

 The taught component is delivered using a variety of teaching methods including lectures, discussions, seminars and self-directed group work.
-All material taught during the face to face days is available on Succeed.
+All material taught during the face to face days is available on Canvas.